brandonpittman/remix-pages-context/README.md

 ## KV Session

 To enable Cloudflare KV session storage, create a KV namespace named `KV` and an environment variable named `SESSION_SECRET`.
-The `WithSession` version of the factory function takes a second param of `CookieOptions` if you want to customize the underlying cookie that's used for the session storage.
+The factory function takes a second param of `CookieOptions` if you want to customize the underlying cookie that's used for the session storage.